os-cau/cau-repl/docs/mycore.md

 > `Boolean jointransaction = true` - Controls whether we will join an existing transaction.
 If set to `false` and
 > `mcrsave()` is called from an ongoing transaction, an exception will be raised.
 >
-> `Boolean reload = true` - By default, all saved documents will be reloaded from the repository in-place after they
+> `Boolean reload = false` - You may optionally trigger an in-place reload for all saved documents from the repository
-> were persisted.
+> after they were persisted.
 > This is to ensure that your variables reflect the actual state of the document on-disk - including changes added by
 > event-handlers triggered when saving.
-Set to `false` to not reload the documents (which will probably cause problems
+The default is to not reload the documents (which is faster, but can cause
-> if you try to save your not-reloaded variables a second time).
+> problems if you try to save your not-reloaded variables a second time).
 >
 > `Boolean update = true` - Set this to `false` to make sure that all your documents were actually new and not
 > pre-existing.
 In the case of pre-existing documents, an exception will be raised.
 By default, the pre-existing